The

 with the help of botanical catalysts.
 Early hominids, as they spread

-various unfamiliar objects growing around them, overcoming distaste
+unfamiliar plants growing around them, overcoming distaste

 when they got sufficiently hungry.
 Chimpanzees, for example, out of